brentp/hts-nim/README.md

 Once Nim is set up, `hts-nim` can be installed with `nimble install -y` from the root of this repository.

-In all cases, it's recommended to use **nim version 0.17.2** which is the latest release.
+In all cases, it's recommended to use nim version 0.18.0 or more recent.

 Then, from this repo you can run `nimble test` and `nimble install` and then you can save the above snippets into `some.nim` and run them with `nim c -d:release -r some.nim`.
 This will run them and save an executable named `some`.